 The internal dimensions of the containers may vary slightly depending on the construction materials used.

-The sides of a container are in nearly all cases, corrugated.
+The sides of a container is in nearly all cases, corrugated.
 The depth of the corrugation is usually 1 inch (25mm), which means that 2 inches (50mm) is lost from the external width dimension, giving an internal width of 7 feet 10 inches (2.38 meters).

 The back (blank end) of the container is also corrugated and the doors are around 2 inches (50mm) thick meaning that approximately 3 inches (75mm) is lost from the length, giving an internal length of 19 feet 9 inches (6.02 meters).

 The main reduction from external to internal dimensions is with height.
 The floor of a standard container has an underside clearance of approximately 6 inches (150mm) and the floor has a thickness of 27mm (1.1 inches).
 As the roof is corrugated another 1 inch (25mm) is lost resulting in an internal dimension of around 8 inches less than external – 8ft 10 inches (2.69 meters), though this can vary slightly depending on the flooring material used.

 The door height is further reduced because of the steel top rail above the door which is a part of the structural integrity of the container, this is 4 inches (100mm) thus reducing the entrance height of a standard high cube container to 8ft 6ins (2.59 meters), though this can vary slightly either way.

 (Length Width Height)

 19'9" x 7'10" x 8'10" (Imperial)

 What is the internal capacity of a 20ft high cube container?